 Skip to main content

-Your generous donation can provide children and families affected by Sudan crisis, as well as other disasters across the world, with life-saving essentials like food, water and crucial mental health support.
+Your generous donation can provide children and families affected by the Sudan crisis, as well as other disasters across the world, with life-saving essentials like food, water and crucial mental health support.
 It can also help create lasting change through longer term programmes to alleviate poverty and the chronic impact of climate change.

 What's happening in Sudan?